scandiweb-extensions/wordpress-integration/README.md

 `magento cron:run --group=wordpress`

+## Module structure

+You can find the following functionality implemented in this module

+* `etc/widget.xml` Widget configuration.
+It defines widget layout and custom icon use will see in CMA elements in tha Magento admin

+* `view/adminhtml/web/wordpress_post.png` Custom icon for widget element in Magento admin so users can distinguish among different widgets that are added to page

+* `view/frontend/templates/widget/wordpress_post.phtml` Magento template file used to render widget content for frontend

+* `Block/Widget/WordPressPost.php` Widget block class with a few useful functions for rendering the posts content.
+These functions are used in `.phtml` template

+* `Cron/GetBlogPosts.php` Cron command implementation to get WordPres posts

+* `Console/Command/GetWordPressPosts.php` Magento cli command implementation that will process cli parameters adn will call a function from `GetBlogPosts` cron to get blog posts

+* `Model` Here you will find classes that implement WordPress posts so Magento can store them in the DB and can work with them

+* `Controller/Adminhtml/Block/Widget/Chooser.php` This file is responsible for first widget popup and will load info about selected WordPress post if we are editing some widget in the admin

+* `Block/Adminhtml/Widget/Chooser.php` This class is responsible for WordPress post selection table.
+It has functions to prepare and load WordPress post collection and js functions to handle user click on some post to select it.

+* `Block/Adminhtml/Grid/Column` Code to process image and video columns, so they look nicer in the admin grid.

 ## Future improvements
 * Add support for selectable post image size.
 Currently, 'large' image size will be downloaded
 * Add support for full blog post content